 The Workforce Funders will continue to work closely with the Mayor’s Office of Workforce Development and key agencies involved in workforce development to implement recommendations for a more effective workforce system.

 Building Job Skills for the 21st Century Economy

 After years of slow growth, New York City’s economy is expanding at a rapid pace.
 The City created approximately 425,000 jobs during the last five years, more than during any other five-year period in the last half-century.
 This growth is in many different businesses, with technology and health care leading the way.
 In the midst of this boom many employers face a shortage of skilled workers.
 Yet, 300,000 New Yorkers remain unemployed, and nearly a million others struggle on less than $20,000 a year, as they lack the skills for higher-level jobs.

-The New York City Workforce Funders, a network of 40 foundations and corporate philanthropies housed at The New York Community Trust, aims to improve employment opportunities for less-skilled job seekers through grantmaking and partnerships with the public sector.
-The Workforce Funders works with government and community organizations, labor unions, and job trainers to make the City’s workforce development system more responsive to the needs of workers and employers.
+The New York City Workforce Funders, a network of 60 foundations and corporate philanthropies that meets quarterly and distributes funding through The New York Community Trust, is working to bridge this gap.
+Partnering with government and community organizations, labor unions, and job trainers, the Workforce Funders aim to improve employment opportunities for job seekers.
+The goal is to make the city’s workforce development system more responsive to the needs of workers and employers.

 Effective workforce strategies benefit both workers and employers.
-Read below how the Fund’s unique programs put people to work and change lives.
+Learn how the Fund’s unique programs put people to work and change lives.